Florian-Dreyer/AdventOfCode_2025/readme.md

 ## Notes

 - Notebooks contain the solutions for Part 1 and Part 2.
-- Inputs are stored as CSV files for consistent loading.
+- Inputs are stored as CSV files for consistent loading but are not included in the repository as it is not allowed to redistribute the input.
 - Any standard Jupyter setup can run the notebooks.

 ## Advent of Code